jonathanstathakis/cms/austria.md

 ### Austrian Quality Structure Qba & QmP

+- Austria has several interwoven quality systems, all of which are valid
+- One is the german styled Qualitätswein system
+- levels:
+  - 1. Landwein: equivalent to Vin de Pays, a IGP wine
-- QbA: Qualitätiswein Bestimmter Anbaugebiete:
+  - 2. QbA: Qualitätiswein Bestimmter Anbaugebiete:
     - base:
       - referred to as Qualitätswein
       - German quality classification
       - translates as: "quality wine from designated cultivation areas"
       - can use chaptalization
       - basic wine meant for everyday drinking
       - grapes must be picked and wine vinified in a single winegrowing region OR in the winegrowing region bordering it
       - produced from Qualitätswein grapes
       - minimum of 9% ABV
     - Kabinett:
+      - higher quality subset of Qualitätswein
-    - riper fruit
+      * riper fruit
-    - no chaptalisation
+      * no chaptalisation
-    - maximum of 13% ABV
+      * maximum of 13% ABV
-    - no sweetening
+      * no sweetening
-  - DAC:
-    - wines that show a regional typicity.
+      * wines that show a regional typicity.
-- QmP: Qualitätiswein mit Prädikat:
+  - 3. QmP: Qualitätiswein mit Prädikat:
     - old term for Prädikat.
     - fruit for the wine is inspected and certified
     - no chaptalisation
     - residual sugar is only from interruption of fermentation
-  - categories:
+    - categories (_Prädikats_) (increasing must weight):
-    - Spätlese
+      - 1. Spätlese
-    - Auslese
+      - 2. Auslese
-    - Beernauslese
+      - 3. Beernauslese
-    - Eiswein
+      - 4. Eiswein
-    - Strohwein/Schilfwein
+      - 5. Strohwein/Schilfwein
-    - Trockenbeerenauslese
+      - 6. Trockenbeerenauslese/Ausbruch

 Sources: